The Importance of Sleep for College Students

 Inadequate Sleep Hygiene

-Aspects of college life that negatively affect sleep hygiene include variable class schedules and sleeping patterns, late-night socializing, and early morning obligations.
+On the other hand, aspects of college life that negatively affect sleep hygiene include variable class schedules and sleeping patterns, late-night socializing, and early morning obligations.

 Alcohol